Step by step guide to starting a home based side gig.

 For some examples of networks check out Clickbank, Markethealth and ShareASale

-For examples of direct affiliations, I’ll tell you how I used an affiliate link in this guide.
+For examples of direct affiliations, I’ll tell you how I originally used an affiliate link in this guide.

 In the hosting section, I inserted my affiliate code from Siteground to the hosting company hyperlink.

-AccidentalMentor.com will receive a % commission.
+AccidentalMentor.com would receive a % commission.

 Go to your Siteground account and find the page for affiliates